AntonJonsson94/the-movie-database-project/README.md

 ## Installation
 Clone the repository to your local machine.

-## Cloning the project

-<sub>git clone "git@github.com:AntonJonsson94/the-movie-database-project.git"</sub>
+git clone "git@github.com:AntonJonsson94/the-movie-database-project.git"

-## Installing dependencies
+## Install dependencies

-Make sure you're in the project folder:
+In order for the app to work, make sure you're in the project folder:

 <sub> cd the-movie-database-project </sub>